AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 ![Centralized vs Decentralized vs Distributed](../res/CDD.png)

 In a Distributed network there is not a single (or even multi) point of authority, named `POA`.
-So consensus mechanisms are used to make sure each nodes in a distributed network work together, and never in a malicious way.
+So consensus mechanisms are used to make sure that each nodes in a distributed network work together, and never in a malicious way.
 In the case of a blockchain network, consensus mechanisms are used to control how a blockchain transaction can be validated, written in a block and executed.

 ### **Consensus mechanisms**

-#### **Byzantine general problem**
+#### **Byzantine generals problem**

 https://fr.wikipedia.org/wiki/Probl%C3%A8me_des_g%C3%A9n%C3%A9raux_byzantins

 #### **Proof of work: PoW**

 In french: **preuve de travail**.
 This is the original consensus algorithm.
 With `PoW`, miners compete against each other to complete transactions on the network and add new blocks to the blockchain.
 Miners have to solve a difficult puzzle using their computers processing power.
-The mathematical puzzle to solve is
+The mathematical puzzle to solve consists in finding a hash number by manipulating the `nonce`.
+The hash number to find has to be less than a `target` hash.
+The `target` hash is defined by a `difficulty`.
 The first miner to solve the puzzle is given a reward for their work.
 A proof of work is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.

-#### **Proof of stake: POS**
+#### **Proof of stake: PoS**

 In french: **preuve d'enjeu** ou **preuve de participation**.